-PFAS contamination has devastated Michiganders and communities across our state.
-Gary has heard firsthand from constituents about just how much exposure from these chemicals has changed their lives.
-That’s why he went to work for Michigan.
+PFAS contamination has devastated communities across our state.
+Gary has heard firsthand from his constituents about just how much exposure to these chemicals has changed their lives.
+That’s why he went to work to mitigate their harmful effects in Michigan.

-In August 2018, Gary passed a provision that was signed into law urging the Department of Defense to phase out its use of PFAS-laden firefighting foams.
-PFAS chemicals have been found at active and decommissioned military installations across Michigan that used these dangerous firefighting foams.
-As a result, local water sources have been contaminated and are affecting the drinking water quality for residents.
+In August 2018, Gary passed a measure into law urging the Department of Defense to phase out its use of PFAS-laden firefighting foams.
+PFAS chemicals – also known as “forever chemicals” because they do not naturally break – have been found at active and decommissioned military installations across Michigan that used these dangerous foams.
+As a result, local water sources have been contaminated, affecting the drinking water quality for residents.

-In September 2018, he helped convened the first hearing on PFAS in the Senate, assessing the federal response to contamination and remediation.
-He then convened a field summit in Grand Rapids in November 2018 to shine a light on how the local, state and federal governments are coordinating their response to PFAS.
+In September 2018, Gary helped convened the first-ever hearing on PFAS in the Senate, assessing the federal response to contamination and remediation.
+He then convened a field summit in Grand Rapids in November 2018 to shine a light on how the local, state, and federal governments are coordinating their response to PFAS.